JDRJ-io/bibleresearcher/client/important_docs/Policies.md

 5.3 All donations are **final and non-refundable**, except in cases of duplicate transactions or processing error.
 5.4 Donations do not entitle the donor to any ownership interest, governance role, or decision-making authority in Anointed.io.
 Allocation of donated funds is at the sole discretion of Anointed.io.

+Donation features are not active during the pre-launch phase (effective August 30, 2025) and will be implemented prior to public launch.
 ---

 ## **6. Security Policy**